The Big Parade

 The Big Parade is a 1925 American silent war drama film directed by King Vidor, starring John Gilbert, Renée Adorée, Hobart Bosworth, Tom O'Brien, and Karl Dane.
-Written by World War I veteran, Laurence Stallings, the film is about an idle rich boy who joins the US Army's Rainbow Division and is sent to France to fight in World War I, becomes a friend of two working class men, experiences the horrors of trench warfare, and finds love with a French girl.
+Written by World War I veteran Laurence Stallings, the film is about an idle rich boy who joins the U.S. Army's Rainbow Division, is sent to France to fight in World War I, becomes a friend of two working-class men, experiences the horrors of trench warfare, and finds love with a French girl.
+A sound version of the film was released in 1930.
+While the sound version of the film has no audible dialog, it featured a synchronized musical score with sound effects using both the sound-on-disc and sound-on-film process.

 The film has been praised for its realistic depiction of warfare, and it heavily influenced a great many subsequent war films, especially All Quiet on the Western Front (1930).
-The Big Parade is regarded as one of the greatest films made about World War I, and in 1992 it was selected for preservation in the United States National Film Registry by the Library of Congress.
+The Big Parade is regarded as one of the greatest films made about World War I, and, in 1992, was selected for preservation in the United States National Film Registry by the Library of Congress.

 Plot

-In the United States in 1917, James "Jim" Apperson's (John Gilbert) idleness (in contrast to his hardworking brother) incurs the great displeasure of his wealthy businessman father.
+In the United States in 1917, James "Jim" Apperson's idleness, in contrast to his hardworking brother, incurs the great displeasure of his wealthy businessman father.
 Then America enters World War I. Jim informs his worried mother that he has no intention of enlisting, and his father threatens to kick him out of the house if he does not join.
 However, when he runs into his patriotic friends at a send-off parade, he is persuaded to enlist, making his father very proud.

-During training, Jim makes friendships with Southern construction worker Slim (Karl Dane) and Bronx bartender Bull (Tom O'Brien).
+During training, Jim makes friendships with Southern construction worker Slim and Bronx bartender Bull.
 Their unit ships out to France, where they are billeted at a farm in the village of Champillon in the Marne.

-All three men are attracted to Melisande (Renée Adorée), whose mother owns the farm.
+All three men are attracted to Melisande, whose mother owns the farm.
 She repulses all their advances, but gradually warms to Jim, bonding at first over chewing gum.
 They eventually fall in love, despite not being able to speak each other's language.
-One day, however, Jim receives a letter and a photograph from Justyn (Claire Adams), which reveals that they are engaged.
+One day, however, Jim receives a letter and a photograph from Justyn, which reveals that they are engaged.
 When Melisande sees the picture, she realizes the situation and runs off in tears.
 Before Jim can decide what to do, his unit is ordered to the front.
 Melisande hears the commotion and races back, just in time for the lovers to embrace and kiss.

 The Americans march towards the front and are strafed by an enemy fighter before it is shot down.
 The unit is sent to the attack immediately, advancing against snipers and machine guns in the woods, then more machine guns, artillery, and poison gas in the open.
 They settle down in a makeshift line.
 Jim shelters in a shellhole with Slim and Bull.